phganie/phganie/README.md

 ## What I'm Working On

-- Serenity - Mental Health Tech: Designing a social media app dedicated to mental wellness, complete with community support, AI guidance, and wellness tracking.
+- **Serenity - Mental Health Tech**: Designing a social media app dedicated to mental wellness, complete with community support, AI guidance, and wellness tracking.
-- Data Modeling & Analysis: Working on data models, full-stack development, and projects involving SQL, R, and cloud integrations like AWS.
+- **Data Modeling & Analysis**: Working on data models, full-stack development, and projects involving SQL, R, and cloud integrations like AWS.
-- Academic Growth: Pursuing a BS in Computer Science and Business Administration, with a concentration in Entrepreneurship Startups, a minor in Psychology, and an MS in Computer Science.
+- **Academic Growth**: Pursuing a BS in Computer Science and Business Administration, with a concentration in Entrepreneurship Startups, a minor in Psychology, and an MS in Computer Science.

 ## Skills